-Tonight not five minutes before leaving to go to bible study I was guided to scriptures on Forgiveness for the Sinner.
+Tonight not five minutes before leaving to go to Bible study I was guided to scriptures on Forgiveness for the Sinner.
 When I get guided to scriptures I pay attention to them, because I know that God is trying to tell me something important.
-I pick-up my friend and drive to church I think about what God wants me to hear.
-I reread the scriptures in the parking lot before going into the church and pray for my pastor to help him with tonight lesson.
-I learn there is a special meeting about a former pastor that was there years before in the news.
+As I pick-up my friend and drive to church I think about what God wants me to hear.
+I reread the scriptures in the parking lot before going into the church.
+Then, I pray for my pastor to help him with tonight lesson.
+I learn there is a special meeting about a story in the newspaper concerning a former pastor.
 Through the whole meeting my heart goes out to the members of the church.
 The news affects them greatly.
 My mind keeps going back to the scriptures.
 I start to believe that maybe these scriptures aren’t just to help me.
 Please excuse me if I’m wrong.

 2 Corinthians 2:5-11 (NIV)